marckassay/PowerBolt/README.md

 + test: This is where test code is expected to reside inside the module folder

-+ git branch name: Git development braches are expected to be in SemVer format (simple variant only currently).
++ git branch name: Git development branches are expected to be in SemVer format (simple variant only currently).
 Otherwise it will not update module's version automatically.

 ## Flow 103